Are the Oklahoma City Thunder Better Off Without Carmelo Anthony?

 Less than 10 months after waiving his no-trade clause to leave the city that never sleeps for the city that's in bed by 10 p.m., Carmelo Anthony may be on the move again.

 The Thunder front office is working on a way to part with the 10-time All-Star, as reported by Adrian Wojnarowski and Royce Young of ESPN.
-The only questions left are how, when, and how much it will cost.
+The only questions left are how, when and how much it will cost.

 Some might see the eventual departure of Anthony as addition by subtraction.
 But is it really?